vs26625/Student2/_posts/2023-09-19-Javascript-Calculator.md

 ---
-toc: True
+title: JS Calculator
-comments: True
+comments: true
+hide: true
 layout: post
-title: JS Calculator
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
-permalink: /techtalk/home_style
-categories: [C7.0]
-courses: {'compsci': {'week': 4}}
+courses: {'compsci': {'week': 5}}
 type: hacks
 ---